-I. Use of the Work of a Specialist
+J. Use of the Work of a Specialist

-1. We agree with the findings of the specialists that we engaged to evaluate the valuation of Property, Plant and Equipment and the valuation of the Defined Benefit Pension Schemes and have adequately considered the qualifications of the specialists in determining the amounts and disclosures included in the financial statements and the underlying accounting records.
+1. We agree with the findings of the specialists that we engaged to evaluate the valuation of land and buildings and investment property, in the calculation of the NDR appeals provision, in generating the IAS19 pension disclosures and have adequately considered the qualifications of the specialists in determining the amounts and disclosures included in the financial statements and the underlying accounting records.
 We did not give or cause any instructions to be given to the specialists with respect to the values or amounts derived in an attempt to bias their work, and we are not otherwise aware of any matters that have had an effect on the independence or objectivity of the specialists.

-J. Estimates
+K. Estimates

-- We believe that the measurement processes, including related assumptions and models, used to determine the accounting estimates have been consistently applied and are appropriate in the context of the applicable financial reporting framework. - We confirm that the significant assumptions used in making the IAS 19 pension disclosures and the valuation of Property, Plant and Equipment appropriately reflect our intent and ability to carry out our duties on behalf of the entity. - 3.
-We confirm that the disclosures made in the financial statements with respect to the accounting estimates are complete and made in accordance with the applicable financial reporting framework. - 4.
-We confirm that no adjustments are required to the accounting estimates and disclosures in the financial statements due to subsequent events.
+- We believe that the measurement processes, including related assumptions and models, used to determine the accounting estimates have been consistently applied and are appropriate in the context of CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2019/20. - We confirm that the significant assumptions used in making the NDR appeals provision, valuation of assets and IAS19 disclosure estimates appropriately reflect our intent and ability to carry out specific courses of action on behalf of the entity. - 3.
+We confirm that the disclosures made in the financial statements with respect to the accounting estimates are complete ,including the effects of the Covid-19 pandemic on the NDR appeals provision, valuation of assets and IAS19 disclosure and made in accordance with CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2019/20 - 4.
+We confirm that no adjustments are required to the accounting estimates and disclosures in the financial statements due to subsequent events, including due to the Covid-19 pandemic

-K. Retirement benefits
+L. Retirement benefits